A Rose Is a Rose Is a Rose, But All Foam Is Not Created Equal

 Wondering about how we make our EVA foam?
-We’ve found over the years that starting with better ingredients for our compounds yields much better results in the end.
+Over the years as a foam product manufacturer, we’ve found that starting with better ingredients for our compounds yields much better results in the end.
 That’s why we require our compounder to use name-brand raw materials in all of our compounds, and that affords us a few key benefits over competitors:

 Standing Above the Rest